Little Eau Pleine River

 - Upstream of Hwy C: The river is a small creek up here and I don’t know enough to speculate as to its navigability.

-- Hwy C to Hwy E: (9.9 miles) Probably a pleasant open paddle through McMillan Marsh with one dam to portage.
-Then some heavy forest after that.
-Don’t know much more.
+- Hwy C to Lincoln Ave/Dam: (5.2 miles) Probably a pleasant open paddle through McMillan Marsh.

 - Hwy E to Hwy 97/T: (5.3 miles) A good prospect with rapids and reviewed by AmericanWhitewater.
 Hwy E is not ideal for launching, but NW of the bridge should do.
 There might be another access west of the bridge off of Turtle Ridge Road.
 There are two intermediary bridges that would allow you to subdivide your trip.
 This would be a poor bike shuttle because of the gravel roads.